The Geffrye closed on 7 January 2018 for two years for a transformational development project.

 - Payment Facilities

-Hoxton Station (London Overground) - directly behind museum.
+Hoxton station (London Overground) is directly behind the museum.